MahmoudAlfouly/CyclisticBikeShareAnalysis/README.md

    - Analysis of trips by time of day, user type, gender, and start/end stations.
    - Getting insights from each analysis.

-3. **The More Specific Analysis**
+3. **Specific Analysis Based on User Types**
+   - Distribution of trip duration by user type and the distribution of trip duration by user type in each day of the week.
+   - Peak hours for trips by user type.
    - Proportion of trips by each uesr type in each day of the week and then the absolute number of trips by each user type in each day of the week.
-   - Distribution of trip duration by user type and the distribution of trip duration by user type in each day of the week.
-   - The number of trips by each user type.
    - The top start and end stations for each user type.
    - Age distribution by user type.
-   - Peak hours for trips by user type.
    - Gender distribution by user type.

 ## Key Insights